 7. Putting sweaters on your chickens

 Chicken sweaters are super cute, we all know it, we can all admit it.
-Even so, chicken sweaters are a big mistake.
+Even so, chicken sweaters are a big chicken keeping mistake.
 Unless you’re simply looking to make your chicken look fashionable, chicken sweaters are a big winter no-no. As we said in our winter tips and tricks post, the way that chickens warm up in winter is by fluffing up their feathers to create a warm pocket of air between their skin and feathers.
 Putting a sweater on your birds doesn’t allow them to do this very important warming technique, which can give them a chill and cause them some serious misery.

 8. Leaving the coop door or windows open at night